-The first HTGR constructed in Japan is the HTTR constructed at the Oarai Research and Development Center of the Japan Atomic Energy Agency (JAEA).
-The reactor thermal power is 30 MW.
-The reactor outlet temperature is 850 °C in rated operation mode and 950 °C in high temperature test operation mode.
+The first HTGR constructed in Japan is the HTTR constructed at the Oarai Research and Development Center of the Japan Atomic Energy Agency.
+The reactor thermal power is 30 MW(t).
+The reactor outlet temperature is 850°C in rated operation mode and 950°C in high temperature test operation mode.
 The first criticality of the HTTR was achieved in 1998.
 First operation of the high temperature test operation mode was achieved in 2004.
-Safety demonstration tests have been performed in HTTR, and more are planned.
+Safety demonstration tests have been performed in HTTR and more are planned.
 Results of long-term high-temperature operation have proven stable reactor operation.
-The test results have also demonstrated that the HTTR is able to supply stable high-temperature heat to heat utilization systems such as thermo-chemical hydrogen production [HTR 2010].
+The test results have also demonstrated that the HTTR is able to supply stable high-temperature heat to heat utilization systems such as thermo-chemical hydrogen production (HTR 2010).

-In 1992, China decided to construct the 10 MW(t) high-temperature gas-cooled test reactor (HTR-10) at the Institute of Nuclear and New Energy Technology (INET) site in Beijing.
+In 1992, China decided to construct the 10 MW(t) HTR-10 at the Institute of Nuclear and New Energy Technology (INET) site in Beijing.
 The HTR-10 achieved its first criticality in December 2000 and was successfully connected to the electric grid in January 2003.
-From April 2003 to September 2006, INET completed four experiments to confirm and verify inherent safety features of modular HTRs [NED 2009]:
+From April 2003 to September 2006, INET completed four experiments to confirm and verify inherent safety features of modular HTRs (NED 2009):

-- loss of offsite power without any counter-measures, - main helium blower shutdown without any counter-measures,

-- loss of main heat sink without any counter-measures, and - withdrawal of all control rods without any counter-measures.
+- Loss of offsite power without any counter-measures - Main helium blower shutdown without any counter-measures - Loss of main heat sink without any counter-measures - Withdrawal of all control rods without any counter-measures.

 The success of the HTR-10 R&D program convinced the Chinese to start plans to commercialize the pebble bed technology in 2001.
-The HTR-PM is designed as two 250 MW(t) reactor modules coupled with two steam generators, which are connected to one steam turbine-generator of 210 MW electric power.
-The core inlet temperature was chosen to be 250 °C while the outlet temperature is 750 °C [NED 2009].
+The HTR-PM is designed as two 250 MW(t) reactor modules coupled with two SG, which are connected to one steam turbine-generator of 210 MW electric power.
+The core inlet temperature was chosen to be 250°C while the outlet temperature is 750°C (NED 2009).

-In FY-06, the DOE initiated the NGNP Project at INL as directed by the 2005 Energy Policy Act.
-The objective of the NGNP Project is to demonstrate the HTGR technology to produce electricity and high temperature heat.
-In FY-07, preconceptual designs of pebble bed and prismatic based plants were developed by Westinghouse Electric Company, LLC, and Pebble Bed Modular Reactor (PBMR) Pty Ltd. from South Africa, AREVA NP, Inc., and General Atomics.
-These plants were designed for production of electricity and hydrogen with reactor ratings that varied from 500 to 600 MW(t) and reactor outlet temperatures of 900 to 950 °C. Subsequent to the preconceptual design work, significant interaction with potential industrial end users of the HTGR technology and completion of trade studies concluded that the HTGR should be viewed as a source of high-temperature process heat that can be used to meet the energy needs of industry in several forms such as electricity, steam, high-temperature gas, hydrogen, and oxygen.
-This work has reduced the reactor core outlet temperature and refined the configurations and operating conditions of the pebble bed and prismatic-reactor-based plants to ensure they meet the energy needs of industry.
+In fiscal year (FY)-06, the DOE initiated the Next Generation Nuclear Plant (NGNP) project at INL as directed by the 2005 Energy Policy Act.
+The objective of the NGNP project was to demonstrate the HTGR technology to produce electricity and high temperature heat.
+In FY-07, preconceptual designs of pebble bed and prismatic based plants were developed by Westinghouse Electric Company, LLC, and Pebble Bed Modular Reactor (PBMR) Pty Ltd. from South Africa, AREVA NP, Inc., and GA.
+These plants were designed for production of electricity and hydrogen with reactor ratings that varied from 500 to 600 MW(t) and reactor outlet temperatures of 900 to 950°C. Subsequent to the preconceptual design work, significant interaction with potential industrial end users of the HTGR technology along with the completion of trade studies concluded that the HTGR should be viewed as a source of high-temperature process heat that can be used to meet the energy needs of industry in several forms such as electricity, steam, high-temperature gas, hydrogen, and oxygen.
+This work resulted in a decision to reduce the reactor core outlet temperature and refine the configurations and operating conditions of the pebble bed and prismatic-reactor-based plants to ensure they meet the energy needs of industry.